WHAT KIND OF VISAS ARE PROVIDED?

 - The process can take several weeks up to 2 months, so it is suggested to start preparing the papers and reserve a place in the waiting list 2-3 months ahead.

-- The people whose Visas status is pending are considered by law "not regular", but the de facto situation tolerates them, meaning that nobody will chase after them, and in case of trouble, TAU international office is ready to assist anyone as a International Student of TAU.
+- The people whose Visas status is pending are considered by law "not regular", but the de facto situation tolerates them, meaning that nobody will chase after them, and in case of trouble, TAU international School is ready to assist anyone as a International Student of TAU.

 - For the people terminally leaving Israel, there is no need to take action.
 You should be able to leave the country even if your visa is expired.